Rahul NAIR, et al.

 oxide is formed by oxidation of wormlike graphite.
 The membranes

-are freestanding in the sense that they are not associated with a
+are freestanding in the sense that they are not associated with

-support material.
+a support material.
 The resultant graphene oxide contains more

-oxygen functional groups than graphene oxide prepared from natural
+oxygen functional groups than graphene oxide prepared from

-substantially related to chemical and electrostatic interactions
+which is substantially related to chemical and electrostatic

-rather than size of ions.
+interactions rather than size of ions.

 [0007] This study found that sodium salts permeated quickly